 Although the object of the Code discusses the need to enhance consumer welfare and ensure that there is no impediment to the passing-on of lower prices to consumers, there is no provision in the Code that ensures that these conditions are satisfied.
-This contrasts with the Competition (Amendment) Act 2006, which includes a competition test.
-This omission is important because the Code is likely to lead to higher prices for consumers, which will lower not raise consumer welfare.
+This is important because the Code is likely to lead to higher prices for consumers, which will lower not raise consumer welfare.

 The Code is also likely to lead to less efficient methods of retailer/supplier interaction because, without justification, the Code constrains the behaviour of the retailer in relation to the supplier.
-In addition there are, of course, the compliance costs associated with the Code.
-As a result the cost for the retailer of doing business with local suppliers will increase rather than decrease.
+In addition there are, of course, the compliance costs of associated with the Code.
+As a result the cost for the retailer of doing business with local suppliers will increase rather than decreasing.
 This is likely to lead to more not less imports of grocery products and possibly a less competitive grocery sector.

 The solution is simple.
-If the perceived problem is excessive buyer power of retailers then liberalise the Retail Planning Guidelines as the Competition Authority has been arguing for some time and/or sponsor entry and/or amend competition law, if a problem exists and can be demonstrated to exist, but retain the competition test.
+If the perceived problem is excessive buyer power of retailers then liberalise the Retail Planning Guidelines as the Competition Authority has been arguing for sometime and/or sponsor entry and/or amend competition law, if a problem exists and can be demonstrated to exist, but retain the competition test.
 The answer, based on the evidence adduced in the Consultation Paper, is not the Code and an Ombudsman.